The Preeminence of Ethnic Diversity in Scientific Collaboration: Introduction

-Diversity is highly valued in modern societies \cite{ager2013cultural,lee2014migrant, suedekum2014cultural}.
+Diversity is highly valued in modern societies \cite{wagner2017open, puritty2017without, page2008difference, ager2013cultural,lee2014migrant, suedekum2014cultural}.
 Social cohesion, tolerance and integration are linked to tangible benefits including economic vibrancy \cite{levine2014ethnic, herring2009does} and innovativeness \cite{lee2014migrant,paulus2016cultural,parrotta2014nexus,ostergaard2011does}.
 Far from being an abstract ideal, this conviction has guided many governmental and hiring policies and can have broad and long-lasting effects on society \cite{brown2015does,arcidiacono2015affirmative}.
-However, diversity is a complex issue that can be viewed from multiple perspectives including ethnicity, gender, age and socioeconomic background.
+However, diversity is a complex issue, as groups can be diverse in terms of various attributes, such as ethnicity, gender, age and socioeconomic background.
 It is also unclear if all forms of diversity are beneficial.
-For instance, the existence of a critical mass of minority groups has been associated with positive outcomes in terms of health \cite{alvarez2012health,das2010understanding} and economic growth \cite{montalvo2005economy}, which suggests that the impact of diversity is non-monotonic.
+For instance, ethnic density has been associated with positive outcomes in terms of health \cite{alvarez2012health,das2010understanding}, while ethnic polarization has a negative effect on economic development \cite{montalvo2005economy}.
 Furthermore, diversity can be a divisive topic that is clouded by emotion, partisan loyalties and political correctness, all of which can hinder impartial discussions \cite{galinsky2015maximizing}.
 The factors above strongly motivate an objective study on the value of diversity, and on whether more diverse groups achieve greater success.